codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the miner get fired from his job?
-He took it for granite...
+What's the difference between a rooster and a crow?
+A rooster can crow but a crow cannot rooster.

 ## Daily Trivia

-What is the main CPU is the Sega Mega Drive / Sega Genesis?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Motorola 68000
+ 1. Secure
- 2. Intel 8088
+ 2. Schottky
- 3. Yamaha YM2612
+ 3. Shamir
- 4. Zilog Z80
+ 4. Stable

 <details>
   <summary>Answer</summary>
-  Motorola 68000
+  Shamir
 </details>